Financial Intelligence Analysis Unit

 The Financial Intelligence Analysis Unit (FIAU) is the national central agency in Malta responsible for receiving, analyzing, and disseminating financial intelligence to combat money laundering and terrorism financing.
 It was founded on October 1, 2002.
+The FIAU is an independent government agency.
+It operates as the national financial intelligence unit (FIU) in compliance with international standards and frameworks.

+Under the European Union policy framework, the FIAU provides the permanent single common representative for Malta in both the Supervisory composition and the FIU composition of the General Board of the Anti-Money Laundering Authority (AMLA).

 Powers and functions

 The FIAU collects financial intelligence and passes it on to the police, who can then carry out criminal investigations or arrest/prosecute any person.
 The FIAU also exchanges information with foreign financial intelligence agencies and supervisory authorities in Malta or overseas to investigate suspicious financial activities.

 As an administrative intelligence agency, FIAU can demand and collect information from any individual, authority, or entity, including the police, government ministry, public department/agency, and any supervisory authority.
 Such a demand for information "overrides any obligation of secrecy or confidentiality under any other law."

 FIAU operates independently and its activities are not disclosed on the public domain.

 Activities

 In 2022, FIAU organized its first international conference of bank account register administrators and other specialists from 21 European countries, which was endorsed by the European Commission.